Citta123/pln-p2dp-automation/README.md

 ## 📄 License

-This project is licensed under the MIT License – use it freely in personal or commercial applications.
+This project is licensed under the Apache License 2.0 – you are free to use, modify, and distribute it with proper attribution.
+See the LICENSE file for full details.